-Allegiant Stadium, the brand-new home of the relocated Las Vegas Raiders, wrapped up construction on July 30 and hosted its first Raiders game — without fans — on Sept.
+Allegiant Stadium, the new home of the NFL's relocated Las Vegas Raiders, wrapped up construction on July 30 and hosted its first game — without fans — on Sept.
 21. The 65,000-seat, state-of-the-art domed facility is well equipped to host smaller events as well, with a wealth of private spaces and luxury suites throughout.
-The venue had been scheduled to celebrate its grand opening with a Garth Brooks concert on Aug.
-22 — for which more than 65,000 tickets were sold in less than 75 minutes when they went on sale — but that concert has been rescheduled for Feb.
-27, 2021.

 What’s Coming Soon

-Other major projects include the expansion of the Las Vegas Convention Center, which will add the new West Hall and another 1.4 million square feet to the facility’s footprint.
+Construction is 99 percent complete on the expansion of the Las Vegas Convention Center, which will add the new West Hall and 1.4 million square feet to the facility’s footprint.
 The new space is being readied for the return of exhibitions, and currently has a temporary certificate of occupancy.
 The enhanced convention center complex now covers more than 5 million square feet, with 2.6 million square feet of exhibit space — making it the largest convention center in North America, according to the LVCVA.
-Unfortunately, the massive Consumer Electronics Show, which was going to use that space in January, was cancelled on July 28 and will now be held online.
+At present, parts of the convention center are being used for a variety of purposes, including as a Covid-19 testing facility and vaccination site.

-The massive Resorts World complex, still planning to debut in the summer of 2021, recently announced it would partner with AEG on a 5,000-seat, on-site theater with an extremely spacious, 13,550-square-foot stage.
+The massive $4.3 billion Resorts World Las Vegas complex, on track to debut this summer, will partner with AEG on a 5,000-seat, on-site theater with an extremely spacious, 13,550-square-foot stage.
 Meanwhile, room designs progress for the 3,500-room resort, which will have three towers of Hilton-branded guest rooms — Conrad, LXR and Hilton Hotels, respectively.
 Resorts World has also partnered with Zouk Group to bring several outlets on-site, including the Zouk Nightclub, AYU Dayclub, RedTail social-gaming bar and FUHU, an Asian-influenced high-energy dining venue.

-One project that has been delayed by the pandemic is the unique MSG Sphere, the $1.66 billion, ball-shaped, 17,000-seat entertainment venue being built next to the Venetian.
+One project that has been delayed by the pandemic is the unique MSG Sphere, the ball-shaped, 17,000-seat entertainment venue being built next to the Venetian.
 A collaboration between the Las Vegas Sands Corp. and Madison Square Garden Entertainment, the project shut down last April due to supply-chain issues and gradually resumed construction this fall.
 Some of the heaviest components should be lifted into place soon.
 The venue is now scheduled to debut in 2023, at a cost higher than its previously projected $1.66 billion price tag.
 The new cost will be subject to scheduling variables.